jgitlin-p21/artifactory-cleaner/README.md

-Artifactory Cleaner is a tool for managing Artifactory repositories with a focus on analyzing and optimizing storage usage within Artifactory. `Artifactory::Cleaner` can be used as a Gem inside other Ruby automation, and also includes a comamnd-line interface (CLI) which can be used inside an interactive terminal session or incorporated into other automation workflows.
+Artifactory Cleaner is a tool for managing Artifactory repositories with a focus on analyzing and optimizing storage usage within Artifactory. `Artifactory::Cleaner` can be used as a Gem inside other Ruby automation, and also includes a command-line interface (CLI) which can be used inside an interactive terminal session or incorporated into other automation workflows.

 ## Installation